Content Map Terms

-You may be asked to avoid food or drinks with caffeine for a day or two before your test.
+You may be asked to avoid food or drinks with caffeine during the afternoon or evening before your test.

-If the sleep study will be done in a sleep lab, pack a small overnight bag with personal items, such as a toothbrush, comb, favourite pillows or blankets, or a book, to take along.
-You do not need to wear a hospital gown.
-You can wear your normal nightclothes.
+If the sleep study will be done in a sleep lab, you will be asked to shower or bathe before your test.
+Don't use sprays, oils, or gels on your hair.
+Don't wear makeup, fingernail polish, or fake nails.
+Take a small overnight bag with personal items, such as a toothbrush, a comb, favourite pillows or blankets, and a book.
+You can wear your own nightclothes.

 The sleep lab may send you forms to fill out before the test.
 These forms will ask about your sleep habits and patterns.
-The forms may also include questions for the person who sleeps with you; he or she may be aware of sleep habits you do not know you have.
+If you have a bed partner, they may also be asked questions.
+They may be aware of sleep habits you do not know you have.

 How It Is Done

-Sleep studies are usually done by a trained sleep lab technician.
-The studies are usually scheduled for evening and night hours (10 p.m. to 6 a.m.) in a special sleep lab.
+Sleep studies are usually scheduled for evening and night hours (10 p.m. to 6 a.m.) in a special sleep lab.
 But if you usually sleep during the day, your test will be done during the hours you normally sleep.
-You will be in a private room, much like a hotel room.
-For portable sleep monitoring, you will use equipment at home that records information about you while you sleep.
+You'll be in a private room, much like a hotel room.
+For portable sleep monitoring, you'll use equipment at home that records information about you while you sleep.

-You will need to be at the sleep lab a few hours before the test so the technician can prepare you for the study.
-You will fill out a questionnaire about your sleep the night before.
-You will also be asked to fill out another form after the study about your sleep during the study.
+You'll need to be at the sleep lab before the test so the technician can prepare you for the study.
+You may fill out a form about your sleep the night before.
+You may also be asked to fill out another form after the study about your sleep during the study.